Campfire Safety

 Directions to build inexpensive campfire starters.

-This project is perfect for Scouting and youth groups and children of all ages.
-This fire-starter is much safer than lighter fluids to use and just as effective.
+This project is perfect for scouting, youth groups, and children of all ages.
+This fire starter is much safer than lighter fluids to use and just as effective.

-- Pack dryer lint in each cup of a cardboard egg carton in the bottom tray only.
+- Pack dryer lint in each cup of a cardboard egg carton in the bottom tray.

 - Melt old crayons, candles, or paraffin wax in a double boiler.